AvantMaker/ESP32_AI_Connect/doc/User Guides/3 Tool Calls Implementation Basics.md

 Serial.println(F("Tool calling setup successful."));
 ```

-The `tcToolSetup` method takes the array of tool definitions and its size.
+The `setTCTools` method takes the array of tool definitions and its size.
 This sets up the basic configuration for tool calling.

 ## Step 7: Configure Tool Calling Parameters (Optional)